allegro/turnilo/README.md

 Imply Pivot is an exploratory web-based visualization UI for [Druid](https://github.com/druid-io/druid) built on top of [Imply Plywood](https://github.com/implydata/plywood).

-The project is currently at a very early alpha stage, and is *not suitable for production use*.
-We will be making periodic updates to the project.
+The project is currently at a very early alpha stage, and is _not suitable for production use_.

-We ask that any early alpha users refrain from submitting bug reports and feature requests at this time.
+We will be making periodic updates to the project and ask that any early alpha users refrain from submitting bug reports and feature requests at this time.

 ## License